Religion in Public Life: Levelling the Ground

 In this report, sociologist Grace Davie explores religion’s renewed visibility in public life, asking why we have got here and what the future holds.

 The Sacred is a podcast about the things we cherish and hold dear to us.
-In episode 4, Francis Spufford, award–winning author and Professor at Goldsmiths University.
+In episode 4, we speak to Francis Spufford, award–winning author and Professor at Goldsmiths University.

 Interested by this?
 Share it on social media.
 Join our monthly e–newsletter to keep up to date with our latest research and events.
 And check out our Supporter Programme to find out how you can help our work.